javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 In other words, it works both with the brackets or without them.
 The result is the same.

-The call to `typeof x` returns a string, which has the type name:
+The call to `typeof x` returns a string with the type name:

 ```js
 typeof undefined // "undefined"